iguessthislldo/opendds-devguide-converter/devguide/content_subscription_profile.rst

 The data reader ‘``dr``’ will only receive samples that have values of ‘``id``’ greater than 1.

+.. _content_subscription_profile--query-condition:

 ***************
 Query Condition
 ***************

+..
+    Sect<5.3>

 The query condition interface inherits from the read condition interface, therefore query conditions have all of the capabilities of read conditions along with the additional capabilities described in this section.
-One of those inherited capabilities is that the query condition can be used like any other condition with a wait set (see Section :ref:`Conditions`).
+One of those inherited capabilities is that the query condition can be used like any other condition with a wait set (see Section :ref:`conditions_and_listeners--conditions`).

 The ``DataReader`` interface contains operations for creating (``create_querycondition``) and deleting (``delete_readcondition``) a query condition.
 Creating a query condition requires the following parameters:

 * Sample, view, and instance state masksThese are the same state masks that would be passed to ``create_readcondition()``, ``read()``, or ``take()``.

-* Query expressionAn SQL-like expression (see :ref:`Query Expressions`) describing a subset of samples which cause the condition to be triggered.
+* Query expressionAn SQL-like expression (see :ref:`content_subscription_profile--query-expressions`) describing a subset of samples which cause the condition to be triggered.
   This same expression is used to filter the data set returned from a ``read_w_condition()`` or ``take_w_condition()`` operation.
   It may also impose a sort order (``ORDER BY``) on that data set.